-It is proposed to construct the development proposal in two stages.
-A separate development application (DA 561/2010/HB) has been submitted by the applicant for the construction of a mixed use development on No. 12 James Street, and No. 10 James Street does not form part of the redevelopment phase of James Street at the present time.
+The development proposal complies with the minimum and maximum setback construction of a mixed use development on No. 12 James Street, and No. 10 James Street does not form part of the redevelopment phase of James Street at the present time.
 No. 10 James Street has the following specific design principle in the draft DCP:

-"Using the above urban design principles, No. 10 James Street can achieve its nominated FSR limit within 10 storeys due to its relatively smaller lot size."
+"Using the above urban design principles, No. 10 James Street can achieve its nominated FSR limit within 10 storeys due to its relatively smaller lot size.

 The above principle perceives that No. 10 James Street can be developed in its own right which is demonstrated in Figure 15 in the Draft DCP which sets the dimensional built form controls for Block 4 (2-12 James Street) as shown on Attachment 13.
-Figure 15 shows an indicative building footprint for No. 10 James Street, which includes a 10-storey apartment building, which sits on a 6-storey podium.
+Figure 15 shows an indicative building footprint for No. 10 James Street, which includes a 10storey apartment building, which sits on a 6-storey podium.
 A conceptual plan has been submitted by the applicant, which demonstrates how a 10-storey development can be accommodated on No. 10 James Street.
 It is proposed to maintain a nil side setback at the eastern boundary of the proposed development to enable the future development on No. 10 James Street to abut it.
 This will provide a solid built edge along James Street as envisaged in the built form controls for this street block.